shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/installing_app.md

 ### Confirm that there’s no Python Console app in the Project environment in Maya

-**Step 2:** Launch Maya and select the Shotgun Menu, **Shotgun > Project the_other_side** and you will see the list of apps that are available for that project in the Project environment.
+**Step 2:** Launch Maya and select **Shotgun > Project the_other_side** and you will see the list of apps that are available for that project in the Project environment.

 ![List of apps](../../../../images/toolkit/learning-resources/guides/installing_app/3_list_of_apps.png)

 ## Extend the configuration

-To edit a configuration that’s in production, you’ll want to first create a copy, then edit the copy.
+To edit a configuration that’s in production, you’ll want to first create a copy then edit the copy.
 This way you don’t affect the live configuration and you can create a safe space to test it before pushing it live.
 Creating a staging sandbox allows you to play with a copy of the pipeline configuration currently being used in production.
 In the sandbox, you make changes to the copy of the configuration and test the changes before pushing the changes live into production.

 Cloning a pipeline configuration automates the process of creating a copy, building a sandbox where you can play with the copy, before pushing the new configuration to the live production.